PROJECT: Assessing Quito’s vulnerability to climate change

 Strategic Area 1 of the EQCC has provided the District with “adequate information to attenuate vulnerability and achieve planned adaptation to climate change in the areas of intervention”.
 This has required a vulnerability study to consolidate information that is currently scattered and provide key information where there are gaps.
 CDKN has helped with the study by hiring a multi-disciplinary team including the best local and international experts.

 A “Climate and Vulnerability” workshop held in May 2011 provided a forum for dialogue and analysis among academic, scientific, technical and political sectors to define guidelines for terms of reference to guide the work of the interdisciplinary team for a 9-month vulnerability study.
 The International Centre for Research on the El Niño Phenomenon (CIIFEN) prepared the terms in July 2011.

 Implementing the Action Plan

-To ensure implementation of the EQCC Action Plan projects, CDKN will provide advice on methodology, and design and facilitate a strategy for participation.
-To this end, CDKN will involve and engage the other secretariats of the municipality and raise support from civil society organisations for certain critical projects.
-CDKN will contribute to institution building in the ‘Sensitivity to Conflict, Dialogue and Public Consensus-building’ component.
-This work may also include consolidating a monitoring and evaluation system for the Action Plan, if needed.
+To ensure implementation of the EQCC Action Plan projects, CDKN provided advice on methodology, and design and facilitated a strategy for participation.
+To this end, CDKN involved and engaged the other secretariats of the municipality and raised support from civil society organisations for certain critical projects.
+CDKN contributed to institution building in the ‘Sensitivity to Conflict, Dialogue and Public Consensus-building’ component.
+This work included consolidating a monitoring and evaluation system for the Action Plan.

 CDKN Alliance partners Fundación Futuro Latinoamericano began this work in June 2011.
-Recently, Quito hosted the National Summit of Local Authorities at which 80 other participating cities signed the Quito Climate Pact, a commitment to reduce greenhouse gas emissions at the local level.
+Later in 2011, Quito hosted the National Summit of Local Authorities at which 80 other participating cities signed the Quito Climate Pact, a commitment to reduce greenhouse gas emissions at the local level.